Rating: 3 out of 5 stars

 New college freshman and stereotypical millennial Shelby (Chloe Grace Moretz) is taken aback when attending her first Sorority meeting, finding out that sororities nation-wide are not allowed to throw house parties.
 And to go to typical sausage-stuffed frat parties?
 Puh-lease.
 Shelby moves in next to the Radners at the old frat house and looks to start her own sorority, one where they can drink and party in a classier, more civilized manner.
 She does this with the help of down-and-out former frat boy Teddy Sanders (Zac Efron), who now meets on Mondays to play poker with his old college buddies and who feels inadequate since he is the only one that hasn't found post-college success or happiness (welcome to the real world, Teddy).

 So of course, this sets off a battle royale between Mac and Kelly and their new neighbors, who would be a real reason to pull out of the house purchase.
 Let the hilarity ensue.

 While there are still several laughs this time around, the whole thing feels pointless and unnecessary.
 Must every sequel repeat the plot of the first movie?
 Now that the first film established we like hanging out with these characters, couldn't we see them put in an entirely different situation altogether?
 With most comedies, if it is funny enough, you can forgive egregiously lame story-lines.
 The gross-out factor is raised this time around (I'm talking to you, scene where used tampons are thrown at a house) and much of it is hit- and-miss, no pun intended.

 The worst offense of all is that Rose Byrne is horribly underused.
-She was a bright shining star of comedy in the first movie, and here

 Looking for a specific movie or review?